ermadmi78/kobby/README.md

 }
 ```

-## Ok, we are ready to execute GraphQL queries by means of generated KotlinDSL
+## Ok, we are ready to execute GraphQL queries by means of generated Kotlin DSL

 Simple query: